 Well here are two options:

 7% of cases.
-You have not given credits correctly, the system detects that things are missing in the description.
-For tracks from our YouTube channel: https://www.youtube.com/@BreakingCopyright, make sure youâve credited the artist properly, included any required social media links, and provided the correct license link if itâs a Creative Commons license.
-If you haven't credited the artist correctly, update your video description with the correct information to avoid future issues.
+You have not given credits correctly.
+For tracks from our YouTube channel: https://www.youtube.com/@BreakingCopyright, make sure you’ve credited the artist properly, included any required social media links, and provided the correct license link if it’s a Creative Commons license.

-Now that youâve established the nature of the claim, follow these steps to dispute it.
+Now that you’ve established the nature of the claim, follow these steps to dispute it.
 It's easier to do this on a computer:

-1ď¸âŁ.
 Go to YouTube Studio, find the video with the claim, and go to the monetization section.
-Youâll see something like this:

 Example dispute text: